frontiersi/tenement-tools/README.md

 # Tenement Tools
-The Tenement Tools ArcGIS Pro plug-in is currently under active development.
-Bugs should be expected.
+The Tenement Tools ArcGIS Pro plug-in is currently under active development and bugs should be expected.
 If you would like to test the pre-release alpha version, please follow the below instructions.

 ## Requirements